syncfusion-content/javascript-docs/js/RangeNavigator/User-Interactions.md

 ## Range selection

 You can use the "allowNextValue" property to show the values between particular periods, e.g. between 1st January and 1st February.
 The default value of this property is true.
-If you set this property to false, values can be shown between the particular periods.
+If you set this property to false, values can be shown between the particular periods, e.g. between 1st January and 31st January.

 {% highlight javascript %}